 Available in 125PS and 155PS variants, the mild-hybrid system frequently monitors how the vehicle is being used to determine when and how extensively to charge the battery.

 The 125PS variant will have CO2 emissions from 124g/km and for the 155PS variant.

 Buyers can also opt for the 125PS EcoBoost without the mild-hybrid system.
 A diesel variant will be available later in the year too.

-From launch, the Puma will be available in sporty ST Line trim and the more luxurious Titanium.
-The interior is carried over from the Fiesta but Ford says it has made a number of enhancements to give the Puma a more luxury feel.
+From launch, the Puma is available in sporty ST-Line trim and the more luxurious Titanium.
+The interior is carried over from the Fiesta but Ford says it has made a number of enhancements to give the Puma a more luxurious feel.

 A large boot aids practicality, with 456 litres of boot space plus a Megabox feature that can be used to carry unstable items, such as golf clubs, in an upright position.

 The new Puma joins and bolsters Ford’s ever-increasing lineup of SUV and SUV-influenced crossover models in Europe, including the Fiesta Active, Focus Active, EcoSport, Kuga, Edge, and the all-new Explorer Plug-In Hybrid.
 SUVs now account for more than 1 in 5 Ford vehicles sold in Europe, and sales increased more than 19% in 2018.

-The Ford Puma will go on sale at the end of the year and will be produced at Ford’s Craiova Assembly Plant, Romania, following almost €1.5 billion investment since 2008.
+The Ford Puma is on sale and is produced at Ford’s Craiova Assembly Plant, Romania, following almost €1.5 billion investment since 2008.

-The New Ford Puma will be available December 2019
+The New Ford Puma is available in our dealership.